vitorm04/docs.pt-br/docs/framework/wcf/feature-details/how-to-dynamic-update.md

     </client>
     ```

-2. <span data-ttu-id="724dc-114">Defina o filtro usado para rotear mensagens para os pontos de extremidade de destino.</span><span class="sxs-lookup"><span data-stu-id="724dc-114">Define the filter used to route messages to the destination endpoints.</span></span> <span data-ttu-id="724dc-115">Para este exemplo, o filtro filtro matchall é usado para rotear todas as mensagens para o regularCalcEndpoint definido anteriormente.</span><span class="sxs-lookup"><span data-stu-id="724dc-115">For this example, the MatchAll filter is used to route all messages to the regularCalcEndpoint defined previously.</span></span> <span data-ttu-id="724dc-116">O exemplo a seguir define o filtro e a tabela de filtro.</span><span class="sxs-lookup"><span data-stu-id="724dc-116">The following example defines the filter and filter table.</span></span>
+2. <span data-ttu-id="61a19-114">Defina o filtro usado para direcionar mensagens para os pontos finais de destino.</span><span class="sxs-lookup"><span data-stu-id="61a19-114">Define the filter used to route messages to the destination endpoints.</span></span> <span data-ttu-id="61a19-115">Para este exemplo, o filtro MatchAll é usado para encaminhar todas as mensagens para o CalcEndpoint regular definido anteriormente.</span><span class="sxs-lookup"><span data-stu-id="61a19-115">For this example, the MatchAll filter is used to route all messages to the regularCalcEndpoint defined previously.</span></span> <span data-ttu-id="61a19-116">O exemplo a seguir define a tabela do filtro e do filtro.</span><span class="sxs-lookup"><span data-stu-id="61a19-116">The following example defines the filter and filter table.</span></span>

     ```xml
     <filters>